PatriotLab/CICFlowMeterPlusPlus/README.md

 Install libpcap-dev
 >sudo apt install libpcap-dev

-Install JDK 17
+Install JDK 19
->sudo apt install openjdk-17-jdk
+>sudo apt install openjdk-19-jdk

+Install Gradle
+(In project root)>./gradlew installDist

 # Run

-## Command Line
+## Command Line for Offline Mode
-Gradle's first argument is for the path to the PCAP, the second one specifies the output directory, and the third one, a boolean not in quotes, tells CICFlowMeter++ whether to include new features (True for Original features, False for full functionality).
+Gradle's first argument is for the path to the PCAP, the second one specifies the output directory, and the third one, a boolean not in quotes, tells CICFlowMeter++ whether to include new features (True for Original features and column mappings, False for full functionality and novel column mappings).
 >./gradlew exeCMD --args='“PathToPCAP" "PathToCSVOutputDirectory” true/false'

+## Command Line for Real Time Mode
+>cd IoTCICFlowMeter/build/install/CICFlowMeter/bin/
+>./CICFlowMeter <network interface> <output file> <ML classifer (optional)>

 ## GUI
 >./gradlew execute